dcowen91/home/src/posts/gold_cup_2019.md

 #### Reggie Cannon

 Reggie playing at all in this tournament was unexpected, as Nick Lima seemed to have fully earned Berhalter’s trust at the RB position.
-One the field, Reggie exceeded expectations.
+On the field, Reggie exceeded expectations.
 He had a good first touch, a quick step to beat defenders, and played some dangerous crosses into the box.
 Granted, he was playing almost a free role in attack – with Tim Ream at left back tucking in into a back three in possession, Cannon didn’t have to worry about being out of position on the counter.
-Ultimately, Deandre Yedlin will the starter at this position when he is healthy, but it was good to see some promising moments for the future in this position.
+Ultimately, Deandre Yedlin will be the starter at this position when he is healthy, but it was good to see some promising moments for the future in this position.

 #### Aaron Long

 I was incredibly impressed by Aaron Long's performances throughout this tournament.
 I was less impressed by his rat-tail haircut.
 Maybe that's why he has it, though - if it causes a single opponent to choke on his own spit in disgust, then it is worth keeping.
 Long looked athletic, good in the air, and confident on the ball.
-He played some great long passes over the top to Altidore and Pulisic few.
+He played some great long passes over the top to Altidore and Pulisic.
 That kind of passing from a center back is something the US has desperately lacked for years.
 I know Omar Gonzales set a low bar for center backs for the US, but Aaron Long looked like an actually good center back, not just a player who is nominally better than Omar Gonzales.

 #### Walker Zimmerman

 Zimmerman looked okay in defense, but never really stood out.
-Ultimately, he is competing to be the number one backup for John Brooks once Brooks is healthy again, and ZImmerman played like a replacement-level player.
+Ultimately, he is competing to be the number one backup for John Brooks once Brooks is healthy again, and Zimmerman played like a replacement-level player.
 In contrast to Long, Zimmerman looked like a player who is only nominally better than Omar Gonzales.

 #### Matt Miazga